datocms/documentation/src/jekyll/fields.md

                               # => 13

-blog_post.parent              # returns the parent record (only if the model is a tree) blog_post.chilren             # returns the children records (only if the model is a tree)
+blog_post.parent              # returns the parent record (only if the model is a tree) blog_post.children            # returns the children records (only if the model is a tree)

 blog_post.to_hash             # returns an hash containing the above, plus all the
                               # fields's values: